cookie-status/cookie-status-dev/content/introduction/tracking-protection.md

 > We’ve added a new component to Microsoft Edge, Trust Protection Lists**,** that contains the latest information on which organizations may be trying to track users on the web.
 This component allows us to be flexible with where we source details on what a tracker is and when we deliver updated lists to our users.

+The **Brave** browser, similarly, pulls in tracking domains from [multiple sources](https://github.com/brave/adblock-rust/blob/master/src/filter_lists/default.rs).

+With **list-based protection**, the browser maintains a list of domains against which each outgoing HTTP request from the site is pattern-matched.
+If there is a match between the request target and one of the domains in these lists, the request is **blocked**.

+This means that browsers block both **downloading script resources** and **HTTP requests to tracking endpoints** (e.g. image pixels).

+By blocking the script download, browsers don't need to worry about further storage access restrictions, because the JavaScript from the vendor was never loaded and thus can't abuse the browser storage on the user's company.

+By blocking the pixel and other HTTP endpoints, browsers ensure that in cases where the site is loading the JavaScript from a non-blocked source, the script will not be able to communicate with its endpoint.

+The biggest problems with list-based protection are:

+* The **performance overhead** of pattern-matching each HTTP request against an ever-growing list of domains (something that these browsers are [actively optimizing](https://brave.com/improved-ad-blocker-performance/)).
+* **Reaction lag** to new trackers and domains that need to be blacklisted.
+* Inability to handle **locally cached and/or proxied requests**.

+### Algorithmic protection

-The **Safari** browser has the most interesting approach.
+The **Safari** browser has opted for a different tact.
 Instead of a binary approach (blocked vs. not blocked) and a set list of domains, Safari's [Intelligent Tracking Prevention](https://webkit.org/blog/category/privacy/) uses multiple methods to restrict the storage access for third parties that are *algorithmically* classified as having cross-site tracking capabilities.
 Here's how they describe the [classification process](https://webkit.org/blog/7675/intelligent-tracking-prevention/):

 > A machine learning model is used to classify which top privately-controlled domains have the ability to track the user cross-site, based on the collected statistics.
 Out of the various statistics collected, three vectors turned out to have strong signal for classification based on current tracking practices: subresource under number of unique domains, sub frame under number of unique domains, and number of unique domains redirected to.
 All data collection and classification happens on-device.